bissayan/MediAnalytics/README.md

 # MediAnalytics
 A Power BI and Python-based Data Analytics project for a B2C real Medicine Store.
 Combines multiple datasets (purchases, users, medicines) to perform sales insights, Pareto analysis, statistical tests, and machine learning for churn prediction and delivery expansion analysis.
-Interactive dashboards with DAX enable month &amp; region filters
+Interactive dashboards with DAX enable month &amp; region filters.

 ## Project Overview
 MediAnalytics is a **data analytics and machine learning project** that integrates a one year  real b2c medicine store dataset to uncover business insights.